anthemion-org/ogle-web/README.md

 - Allows additional methods to be added without restructuring the factory.

-The class does expose private data that could have been hidden in a closure, but private variables are marked with underscores in this project, and it’s not hard to remember that they are off-limits.
+The class does expose private data that could have been hidden in a closure, but private variables are clearly marked in this project, and it’s not hard to remember that they are off-limits.
 In this case, at least, the class implementation is easier to understand, and easier to maintain.

 #### Redux

 [todo]
 Having said all that, Redux makes it difficult to represent state data with classes.

+Selectors replace both types and instances
+	Not practical or performant to manage all state in store

 Some class advantages can be faked, to an extent, with plain objects.
 	Stereotype names